cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 | CK      | Yes       | KEM           |
 {: #variants title="Hybrid KEM frameworks" }

-These frameworks create a hybrid KEM `KEM_H` based on the following constituent
+Instantiating one of these frameworks creates a hybrid KEM `KEM_H` based on the following constituent
 components:

 * A traditional component that is either a nominal group or a KEM: